Do I Need to Season a Pre-Seasoned Skillet?

 Preheat your oven

-Just to 200 degrees Fahrenheit.
-Most seasoning guides recommend blasting the oven as high as it will go, but we’ve found a lower, slower baking creates a stronger coat of seasoning that stands the test of time.
+What's the best oven temperature to season your cast iron?
+We recommend starting at just 200 degrees Fahrenheit.
+Most other seasoning guides recommend blasting the oven as high as it will go, but we’ve found starting with a lower, slower baking creates a stronger coat of seasoning that stands the test of time.

 Meanwhile, heat your clean pan on the stove for 5 minutes to evaporate any lingering moisture.
 Once the oven is up to temp, put the pan in for 10 minutes, then remove it and increase the heat to 300.
 Pre-heating the pan this way ensures it’s completely dry and opens the iron’s pores to better soak up seasoning.